 There was a happy ending to my youngest son’s story.
-He was accepted to the university he wanted to go to, earned an 86 in his College Algebra course, and even received a scholarship to help some with tuition to the university he will attend in the fall.
+He was accepted to the university he wanted to go to, earned an 86 in his College Algebra course, and even received a scholarship to help some with tuition to the university he will attend.
 I breathed a sigh of relief.

 But I hope that even if it hadn’t worked out like we wanted, that I would still believe that God would work out His plan for my son—the one for my son’s good and God’s glory.